Interpretability for Time Series Transformers using A Concept Bottleneck Framework: Background and Related Work

-More specifically, the Autoformer can be regarded as a function $f: \mathbb{R}^{I \times d} \times \mathbb{R}^{I \times 4} \times \mathbb{R}^{O \times 4} \rightarrow \mathbb{R}^{O \times d}$, where $I$ is the number of input time steps, $O$ is the number of future time steps, and $d$ is the number of variables in the time series.
-The first and the second component of the input correspond to \emph{values} denoted as $\mX \in \mathbb{R}^{I \times d}$, and \emph{timestamps} denoted as $\mT \in \mathbb{R}^{I \times 4}$, respectively.
-The additional four dimensions of the latter represent four time features at each time step which are \emph{hour-of-day, day-of-week, day-of-month}, and \emph{day-of-year}.
-The third component of the model input corresponds to the future time stamps, for which the output values will be forecasted.
-Note that this set-up is identical to the original paper, however, we explicitly introduce a notation for the timestamps to later define the CKA scores and the intervention.
+Time series transformers for long-term time series forecasting, such as the Autoformer and FEDformer, obtain two types of input: (1) \emph{data values} $\mX \in \mathbb{R}^{I \times d}$, and (2) \emph{timestamps} $\mT \in \mathbb{R}^{I \times 4}$.
+More specifically, they can be regarded as a function $f: \mathbb{R}^{I \times d} \times \mathbb{R}^{I \times 4} \times \mathbb{R}^{O \times 4} \rightarrow \mathbb{R}^{O \times d}$, where $I$ is the number of input time steps, $O$ is the number of future time steps, and $d$ is the number of variables in the time series.
+The additional four dimensions of timestamps $\mT$ represent four time features, namely \emph{hour-of-day, day-of-week, day-of-month}, and \emph{day-of-year}.
+The future timestamps are also provided, for which the model should forecast the future data values.
+Note that we explicitly introduce a notation for the timestamps to later define the CKA scores and the intervention.

-The Autoformer consists of an encoder and a decoder, which are both constructed from one or multiple layers.
-The input $\mX_{en}^{0}$ for the encoder is defined as:

-where Embedding($\mX, \mT$) = Embedding($\mX$) + Embedding($\mT$) where ``+" is the entrywise addition after embedding to the same space.
-The encoder focuses on modelling the seasonality $\mS \in \mathbb{R}^{I \times d}$, therefore, the trend-cyclical output from the decomposition blocks is eliminated in the encoder, and used only in the decoder.
-The output $\mX_{en}^{\ell}$ of any encoder layer $\ell$ is defined as follows: